ethliup/SelfDeblur/README.md

 You can find detailed usage instructions for training your own models and using pretrained models below.

-If you find our code or paper useful, please consider citing:
+If you find our code, datatsets or paper useful, please consider citing:
 ```
 @article{LiuRAS2020,
   author = {Peidong Liu and Joel Janai and Marc Pollefeys and Torsten Sattler and Andreas Geiger},